 - probably always been insolvent on a cash flow basis.

-The directors escaped personal liability because the judge found that they had genuinely and reasonably believed, right up to the point of liquidation, that the company could be saved, and had done all they reasonably could to minimise the potential loss to creditors.
-It seems that the company’s failure was mainly because of the failure of the only available satellite provider.
+The two directors escaped personal liability because the judge found that they had genuinely and reasonably believed, right up to the point of liquidation, that the company could be saved, and had done all they reasonably could to minimise the potential loss to creditors.
+It seems that the company’s downfall was mainly because of the failure of the only available satellite provider.